Do You Need an Outside Bookkeeper?

 Does your business need a bookkeeper?
 Here are some things to consider:

-Key responsibilities of a bookkeeper include getting financial processes in order, preparing financial statements and providing data for budgeting, raising capital and other uses.
+What does a bookkeeper do?
+A bookkeeper gets financial processes in order, prepares financial statements and provides data for budgeting, raising capital and other uses.

-A skilled bookkeeper should have the ability to:
+A skilled bookkeeping partner should have the ability to:

-- Send you financial statements that share the financial health of your company your monetary trends
+• Send you financial statements that share the financial health of your company and your monetary trends

 When a Business Needs a Bookkeeper

-If you have trouble keeping up…you won’t know how much you’re earning and what actions might increase your profits.
+If you have trouble keeping up with your books, you won’t know how much you’re earning and what actions might increase your profits.
 If your books are a mess, you’ll have to play catch-up at tax time (no fun).

-If sales are up but profits aren’t…tax-ready financial statements from your bookkeeper can show you places to reduce costs or raise prices.
+If sales are up, but profits are down, tax-ready financial statements from your bookkeeper can show you places where you can reduce costs or raise prices.

-If you don’t know your cash flow…you need a monthly cash flow statement that shows your receivables and payables so you are always prepared to pay your employees or vendors.
+If you don’t know your cash flow, you’ll have a hard time making necessary payments.
+You need a monthly cash flow statement that shows your receivables and payables so that you are always prepared to pay your employees or vendors.

-How a Bookkeeper Can Help Your Small Business
+How a Bookkeeping Company Can Help Your Small Business

-The following are some ways a bookkeeper can help your business grow:
+The following are some ways a bookkeeping service can help your business grow:

 Manage accounts day-to-day

-Every day, your bookkeeper will record all transactions for the business’s.
-Their software will automatically register income and expenses, making it much easier to stay up on your cash flow.
+Every day, your bookkeeper will record all transactions for your business.
+Their software will automatically register income and expenses, making it much easier to stay aware of your cash flow.

 Maintain accurate, current records